Minimax optimal rates for Mondrian trees and forests: Minimax theory for Mondrian Forests

 \end{theorem}

-The proof of Theorem~\ref{thm:minimaxc2} is given in Section~\ref{ap:minimax-c2} below.
-It relies on an improved control of the bias, compared to what we did in Theorem~\ref{thm:minimax-regression} in the Lipschitz case: it exploits the knowledge of the distribution of the cell $C_\lambda(x)$ given in Proposition~\ref{prop:cell-distribution} instead of merely the cell diameter given in Corollary~\ref{lem:diameter} (which was enough for Theorem~\ref{thm:minimax-regression}).
-The improved rate for Mondrian Forests compared to Mondrian trees comes from the fact that large enough forests smooth the decision function of single trees, which are discontinuous piecewise constant functions, and therefore cannot approximate smooth functions well enough.
-This was already noticed in~\cite{arlot2014purf_bias} for purely random forests.
+The proof of Theorem~\ref{thm:minimaxc2} is given in Section~\ref{sec:proofs} below.
+It relies on an improved control of the bias, compared to the one used in Theorem~\ref{thm:minimax-regression} in the Lipschitz case: it exploits the knowledge of the distribution of the cell $C_\lambda(x)$ given in Proposition~\ref{prop:cell-distribution} instead of merely the cell diameter given in Corollary~\ref{lem:diameter} (which was enough for Theorem~\ref{thm:minimax-regression}).
+The improved rate for Mondrian Forests compared to Mondrian Trees comes from the fact that large enough forests have a smaller bias than single trees for smooth regression functions.
+This corresponds to the fact that averaging randomized trees tends to smooth the decision function of single trees, which are discontinuous piecewise constant functions that approximate smooth functions sub-optimally.
+Such an effect was already noticed by~\cite{arlot2014purf_bias} for purely random forests.

-\begin{remark} While Equation~\eqref{eq:minimax_C2_no_bound} gives the minimax minimax rate for $\cl^2$ function, it suffers from an unavoidable standard artifact, namely the boundary effect which affects local averaging estimates, such as kernel estimators, see~\cite{wasserman2006nonparametric} and~\cite{arlot2014purf_bias}.
-It is however possible to set $\eps = 0$ in Equation~\eqref{eq:minimaxc2-eta-rates}, which leads to the sub-optimal rate stated in~\eqref{eq:minimaxc2-eta-rates-with-boundary}. \end{remark}
+\begin{remark} While Equation~\eqref{eq:minimax_C2_no_bound} gives the minimax rate for $\cl^{1,1}$ functions, it suffers from an unavoidable standard artifact, namely a boundary effect which impacts local averaging estimates, such as kernel estimators \cite{wasserman2006nonparametric,arlot2014purf_bias}.
+It is however possible to set $\eps = 0$ in~\eqref{minimax-c2-rate}, which leads to the sub-optimal rate stated in~\eqref{minimax-c2-rate-with-boundary}. \end{remark}

-Let us now consider, as a by-product of the analysis conducted for regression estimation, the setting of binary classification.